PolyConf: Unlocking Polymer Conformation Generation through Hierarchical Generative Models: Proposed Method

-In this work, PolyConf adopts the encoder architecture from MolCLR~\cite{wang2022molecular} as its 2D encoder $\mathcal{M}^{2d}$ and the Uni-Mol~\cite{zhou2023unimol} as its SE(3)-invariant 3D encoder $\mathcal{M}^{3d}$.
+In this work, our PolyConf adopts the encoder architecture from MolCLR~\cite{wang2022molecular} as its 2D encoder $\mathcal{M}^{2d}$ and the Uni-Mol~\cite{zhou2023unimol} as its SE(3)-invariant 3D encoder $\mathcal{M}^{3d}$.
 Besides, the entire multi-modal repeating unit encoder $\mathcal{M}$ is trainable in the first phase and remains frozen in the second phase.

-\textbf{Masked Autoregressive Model.} To generate a random subset of unknown repeating unit conformations based on known/predicted repeating unit conformations iteratively (expressed in Eq.~\ref{eq: phase1_define}), we employ the masked autoregressive modeling in the latent space of the multi-modal repeating unit encoder, as illustrated in Figure~\ref{fig: Overview}.
+\textbf{Masked Autoregressive Modeling.} As shown in Figure~\ref{fig: Overview}, to generate a random subset of unknown repeating unit conformations based on known/predicted repeating unit conformations iteratively (i.e., Eq.~\eqref{eq: phase1_define}), we employ the masked autoregressive modeling in the latent space of the multi-modal repeating unit encoder.

 During training, given the random permutation $\pi$ and multi-modal repeating unit embeddings $\bm{X}^u \in \mathbb{R}^{N_u\times D_u}$, we randomly sample a masking ratio $\tau$ from the range [0, 1], and then mask the corresponding repeating units, i.e.,